 Meat, poultry, fish, eggs, beans and pulses, nuts, seeds, tofu and other meat alternatives provide protein and the important nutrients iron and zinc.
 Protein builds new tissue for bones, muscles and organs, so it's vital for your baby's growth.

 Eggs are a very good source of nutrients and are cheap and easy to prepare.
-While pregnant women have until now been advised to avoid eating raw or under-cooked eggs, new research suggests that they are safe to eat in pregnancy as long as they are of Red Lion standard.
-The Foods Standards Agency still advises pregnant women against eating raw or under-cooked eggs but they are currently reviewing this advice.
+While pregnant women have until now been advised to avoid eating raw or under-cooked eggs, new research suggests that lightly cooked eggs are safe to eat in pregnancy as long as they are of Red Lion standard.

 Aim to eat protein foods twice a day.